aleksip/plugin-drupal-definitions/README.md

   label: 'Example card'
   category: 'Cards'

-  # Please note that Drupal dictates layout templates to use the .html.twig
+  # Please note that Drupal requires layout templates to use the .html.twig
+  # suffix, which is left out in layout definitions.
-  # suffix.
+  #
+  # The plugin expects the template file to be in the same directory as the
+  # layout definition file.
+The path part is only used by Drupal.
   #
   # Pattern Lab shorthand syntax uses the template name without the .twig suffix
   # so this pattern would be molecules-example-card-html.